Aleksi95/BatchMetrics/README.md

 ```
 The results show three scores: bio, batch and ratio, that refer to the cluster separation level of biological effects, batch effects and their ratio (bio/batch) respectively.
 In the fully corrected dataset the separation of batch effects should be lower and the ratio of biological effects and batch effects should be higher.

-Generating datasets with random variation to evaluate metrics:
+Generating datasets with random variation to evaluate metrics.
+This may also take some time, depending on the number of iterations:

 ```{r}
 if(!dir.exists("Results")){